-Bird said such gifts put pressure on traditional partners such as Australia to place less restrictions around donated funds and refrain from criticizing PNG’s own spending, which controversially includes buying 40 Maseratis and three Bentleys for APEC.
+Bird said such gifts put pressure on traditional partners such as Australia to place less restrictions around donated funds and refrain from criticising PNG’s own spending, which controversially includes buying 40 Maseratis and three Bentleys for APEC.

 “There is no transparency around the use of public finances,” Bird said.